 Touching the bulbs with bare fingers may cause oil spots.
 If the bulbs are not clean you may wipe the bulbs with a dry cloth or rubbing alcohol, however, do not immerse or soak the bulbs in any liquid.
 DRL‘s or daytime running lights alarm lights and auto headlights should also be turned off before your installation.

-Overview on the 4Runner HID Headlight Installation
+Overview of the Installation

 The Kensun low beam HID bulbs come well packed so they don’t get damaged while shipping.
 All the protective packaging should be removed prior to the installation process.
 There is a small plastic housing covering the HID bulbs so you need to be careful not to hit the vacuum tube while removing this plastic cover.